linuxtouchpad/website/index.markdown

 ## Who are some of the key people?

 There are many generous people involved who've spent years making touchpad on the Linux possible.
-Today, there are a handful of <a href="{% link people.markdown %}">people</a> involved in maintaining and adding new features--Peter Hutterer, Bill Harding, Povilas Kanapickas, and José Exposito for example.
+Today, there are a handful of <a href="{% link community.markdown %}">people</a> involved in maintaining and adding new features--Peter Hutterer, Bill Harding, Povilas Kanapickas, and José Exposito for example.

 # Posts